Housewives' Holiday: Cast

 She is a Lady boss of a pub and start a Third-party relationship with Brian He.

 Reception

 The reception for the series was excellent, garnering peak points of 23.4%.
 This serial is the highest rated drama series for 2009.
+Average viewership for each episode is 1,076,000.

 The three lead actresses of the show - Ann Kok, Hong Huifang and Xiang Yun have gained much audience applause for their wonderful performance.
 Ann Kok was deemed by the viewing audience as putting up the best performance and having the most breakthrough.